Sustainable Landscape & Garden Management

 with Marechal Brown

-Up to $1200 available for eligible frontline workers through the Harold Alfond Center for the Advancement of Maine’s Workforce.
+50% of course cost, up to $1200 available for eligible frontline workers through the Harold Alfond Center for the Advancement of Maine’s Workforce.
 Organizations must join the Maine Workforce Development Compact to be eligible for funds.
 Joining is free for Maine-based employers.
 Start the process here.

 About the Lead Instructor - Marechal Brown